 — OWNER/ARTISTIC DIRECTOR

 Christine is the owner and Artistic Director of Contemporary School of Dance Ltd. She is a Registered Teacher with the Royal Academy of Dance and holds her RAD Teaching Diploma, with written papers in Anatomy and Dance History, as well as the Elementary Executant exam in Benesh notation.
 She has served as a Mentor for the Royal Academy of Dance CBTS program and is also a certified Silver Swans licensee.
 She is also a Registered Teacher with the Imperial Society of Teachers of Dancing (ISTD) and has attained Associate status in the Modern Theatre Dance branch.
-In her teen years, Christine trained professionally full-time at the Quinte Ballet School and also attended professional summer schools at Royal Winnipeg Ballet Summer school.
+In her teen years, Christine trained professionally full-time at the Quinte Ballet School and also attended professional summer schools at Royal Winnipeg Ballet school.
 Christine graduated from the University of Waterloo with a B.A.
 Honours (Dance) and the Departmental Award for Academic Achievement.
 Throughout university, she taught at and directed the dance school associated with the university.
-In September of 1997, Christine opened her own school, Contemporary School of Dance.
+In September of 1997, Christine opened her own school, the Contemporary School of Dance.
 The school started with two teachers and approximately 75 students.
 Through love, dedication, hard work and with the help of her excellent faculty, Christine has built one of the most reputable schools in the K-W area.
 CSD has been voted K-W’s Best Dance Studio many times in both the Waterloo Chronicle and The Record, and Christine was also honoured to be voted K-W’s favourite teacher in The Record’s Reader’s Select Awards!
 Christine continues to pursue her dance education through professional development and has attended many teachers’ workshops and seminars, including Canada’s National Ballet School and the Royal Winnipeg Ballet School teachers’ summer schools and courses.
 In 2019, she attended the DanceLife Teacher Conference in Atlantic City.
 In 2016, she attended the En Avant Dance Teacher Conference in Toronto and completed her Progressing Ballet Technique (PBT) certification with founder, Marie Walton-Mahon.
 She has also attended the DanceLife Retreat Centre in Taunton, MA, where she took part in the Dance Studio Business Owner Intensive conference with Rhee Gold and is a proud member of the International Dance Entrepreneurs Association (I.D.E.A.).

 MEET OUR FACULTY